boazbk/tcs/lec_03a_computing_every_function.md

 foo    := notbar NAND notbar
 ```

-Thus in describing NAND programs we will allow ourselves to use the variable assignment operation, with the understanding that in actual programs we will replace every line of the first form with the two lines of the second form.
+Thus in describing NAND programs we can (and will) allow ourselves to use the variable assignment operation, with the understanding that in actual programs we will replace every line of the first form with the two lines of the second form.
-In programming language parlance this is known as "syntactic sugar", since we are not changing the definition of the language, but merely introducing some convenient notational shortcuts.^[This concept is also known as "macros" and is sometimes implemented via a preprocessor.
-Some text editors also give programmers the ability to use such shortcuts via mechanisms of macro languages or text snippets.]
+In programming language parlance this is known as "syntactic sugar", since we are not changing the definition of the language, but merely introducing some convenient notational shortcuts.^[This concept is also known as "macros" or "meta-programming" and is sometimes implemented via a preprocessor or macro language in a programming language or a text editor.]
 We will use several such "syntactic sugar" constructs to make our descriptions of NAND programs shorter and simpler.
 However, these descriptions are  merely shorthand for the equivalent standard or "sugar free" NAND program that is obtained after removing the use of all these constructs.
 In particular, when we  say that a function $F$ has an $s$-line NAND program, we mean a standard NAND program, that does not use any syntactic sugar.
 The website [http://www.nandpl.org](http://www.nandpl.org) contains an online "unsweetener" that can take a NAND program that uses  these features and modifies it to an equivalent program that does not use them.

+# Some useful syntactic sugar

-In the rest of this section, we will list some additional examples of "syntactic sugar" transformations.
+In this section, we will list some additional examples of "syntactic sugar" transformations.
 Going over all these examples can be somewhat tedious, but we do it for two reasons:

 1. To convince you that despite its seeming simplicity and limitations, the NAND programming language is actually quite powerful and can capture many of the fancy programming constructs such as `if` statements and function definitions  that exists in more fashionable languages.